pichim/PES_Board/docs/markdown/stepper_motor.md

 ## Stepper Motor Example

 The `Stepper` class driver controls a stepper motor.
-The hardware works with specific step and direction pins and step-per-revolution settings.
+The hardware works with specific step and direction pins and steps-per-revolution settings.
 The class provides methods to retrieve the current step count, rotation, and velocity of the motor.
 It also includes methods to set the motor's velocity, absolute and relative rotation, and the number of steps.
 Additionally, the driver manages motor stepping, threading, and timing through its internal methods and variables.

-To start working with the motors, it is necessary to wire it correclty and create an object in the ***main.cpp*** file and assign proper pins, in the following example there will be two motors in use.
+To start working with the motors, it is necessary to wire them correctly and create an object in the ***main.cpp*** file and assign proper pins.
+In the following example, there will be two motors in use.

 ### Connection to the Nucleo Board